cfrantz/emudore/README.md

 # Why

-The emudore source is wonderful in it's straightfoward simplicity and I wanted to see if I could get it to emulate another 6502-based system.
+The emudore source is wonderful in its straightfoward simplicity and I wanted to see if I could get it to emulate another 6502-based system.

 I few months ago I spent some time learning Nim and ran across the